Carlos Peguero: Toros de Tijuana

 On June 4, 2019, Peguero signed with the Toros de Tijuana of the Mexican League.
 He appeared in 22 games and slashed .259/.362/.482 with 5 home runs and 14 RBIs.

 LG Twins

 On July 10, 2019, Peguero signed with the LG Twins of the KBO League.
 He became a free agent following the season.

 Pericos de Puebla

 On February 19, 2020, Peguero signed with the Pericos de Puebla of the Mexican League.
-Peguero was released by the Pericos on June 25, 2020 without appearing in a game.
+However, he was released by the Pericos on June 25 without appearing in a game.

+El Águila de Veracruz

+On July 22, 2024, after 4 years of inactivity Peguero signed with the El Águila de Veracruz of the Mexican League.
+In 8 games for Veracruz, he went 6–for–20 (.300) with no home runs and two RBI.

+Conspiradores de Querétaro

+On February 25, 2025, Peguero signed with the Conspiradores de Querétaro of the Mexican League.
+In 37 appearances for Querétaro, he batted .267/.399/.431 with four home runs, 18 RBI, and one stolen base.
+Peguero was released by the Conspiradores on July 2.

 Personal life

 Peguero is married to Maria Jacqueline (née Borbón) Peguero, the youngest daughter of former major league relief pitcher Pedro Borbón, and sister of Pedro Borbón, Jr., also a former major league relief pitcher.